Photo provided by Kenna Sarae

 Tip #2: Avoid cooking in the wind.

-Even a slight breeze will drastically reduce the efficiency of your stove.
+Even a light breeze will drastically reduce the efficiency of your stove.
 Cooking in the wind is one of the easiest ways to waste a lot of fuel.
-In a simulated wind test of just 1 mph it required an extra 6 grams of fuel to boil water.
+Always find sheltered areas when cooking.
+In a simulated wind test of just 1 mph it required an extra 6 grams of fuel for a 2-cup water boil.
+It is very important to avoid cooking in any wind.

 Tip #3: Avoid using maximum heat while boiling water.